 Just for fun!
 Lauder Culture Quest is an Amazing Race-style program that enables students to vote each year on a quest location and travel in teams to explore a different region of the world.
-Culture Quest was spearheaded by now-alumni Davis Smith, WG’11, G’11, and Greg Mitchell, WG’11, G’11, along with Lauder’s Director Mauro Guillén.
+Culture Quest was spearheaded by now-alumni Davis Smith, WG’11, G’11, and Greg Mitchell, WG’11, G’11, along with Lauder’s former director, Mauro Guillén.
 The first Culture Quest took place in May 2011 in Central America, and we have been exploring interesting locales ever since!
 As a noncredit-bearing part of the Lauder experience, LCQ is now offered in January, before the spring semester begins.
 Students seeking an optional hands-on activity can join in the fun by “competing” in this 10-day international immersion experience, which is organized by the Institute in collaboration with a student committee.

 Culture Quest is for students seeking an adventure along with a unique way to experience multiple foreign cultures in a short period of time.